lin-zheng-uk/lin-zheng-uk/README.md

  I’m interested in energy and carbon emissions for buildings.

- I continue learning coding and machine learning for my research, python and R.
+ I continue learning machine learning for my research.
+I use Python and R.

  I’m looking to collaborate with researchers who have similar interests.